Skizdukion/AkingToDoApp/README.md

 - [About the author](#about)
 ## Feature <a name = "feature"></a>
 ### Authenticate
 <b>I just implement log in, but no register.
-You could log in the app by email like sample@gmail.com, sample1@gmail.com, sample2@gmail.com,... with passoword: 123456.
-I would create register fuction if you request me to do so.</b>
+You could log in the app by email like sample@gmail.com, sample1@gmail.com, sample2@gmail.com,... with password: 123456.
+I would create register function if you request me to do so.</b>
 - Onboarding Page <br />
 ![alt text](https://drive.google.com/uc?export=view&id=1XOWZHh3op7DsOcOrzaDE_Y36N6uK5m_o)<br />
 - Login Page<br />